MattDMo/Neon-color-scheme/README.md

 ## Issues
 Sometimes the same file looks different in TextMate and Sublime Text 2.
 It may be that the scopes are defined somewhat differently, or that the parsers don't work in quite the same way.
 Hack the `.tmlanguage` definition files if you're interested.

+If you have questions, concerns, or suggested improvements, I'd love to hear from you!
+Feel free to [open an issue](https://github.com/MattDMo/Neon-sublime-theme/issues/new) or send a [pull request](https://github.com/MattDMo/Neon-sublime-theme/compare/) and I'll get back to you as soon as I can.
+You can also email me at <mattdmo@pigimal.com>.

 ## License